ERNICommunity/GraphQL-DotNet-Template/README.md

 This is a simple [GraphQL](https://graphql.org/) template project written in C#.

 ## Context
-The project exposes a simplified webshop api.
+The project exposes a simplified webshop api in order to demonstrate some of GraphQL's features.

 There are three types of product ([Book](GraphQl/Types/BookType.cs), [Film](GraphQl/Types/FilmType.cs), [Shoe](GraphQl/Types/ShoeType.cs)) which share [common data](GraphQl/Types/ProductInterface.cs), but also have distinct data fields.
 Users have the ability commit reviews to each product.
 Further, if a user is interested in a product and would like to be notified when a new review is added, he or she can subscribe to new reviews being added.
+This demonstrates the publish-subscribe model that GraphQL offers out of the box.

 ## Why GraphQL?
 Currently (2019) many new apis are realised using RESTful service.
 Before REST the dominant technology was SOAP, which still accounts for many existing web services.
 GraphQL was published as an open specification in 2016 by Facebook and has since gained considerable adoption in the community and is generally liked by many developers for its user friendly design.

 Hence, exploring GraphQL seemed a good idea as it is a promising piece of technology.

+### Technical Nuggets
+- Clients can control precisely what data and also how much data they'd like to receive from the server.
+Hence over- and under- fetching issues are largely reduced.
+- Even though this sample project uses http as transport technology, GraphQL can in principle be used with any transport layer.
+- GraphQL is designed to be type safe.
+This can be explored nicely using [GraphiQL](https://gitub.com/graphql/graphiql) (which is used in this sample application)
+- Built in publish-subscribe mechanism.
+In GraphQL lingo simply "subscriptions".
+Implemented here using web sockets.

-## Architecture Overview
+## Design Overview
 The template project is a C# .Net Core application built with [graphql-dotnet](https://github.com/graphql-dotnet/graphql-dotnet).
 ![Project Architecture](img/arch.svg)